How Online Reviews Impact Trust and Landing Page Conversion

 Reading reviews online is an important part of a consumer’s buying process.
 Each year we survey consumers about how they read and use the information they glean from online reviews.
 In our Local Consumer Review Study we discovered:

-- 68% of consumers say that positive reviews make them more likely to use a local business
+- Positive reviews make 91% of consumers more likely to use a business

 Reviews Also Impact Google Local Pack Results and Organic Local Search Rankings